 Desktop workstation performance has largely topped out over the past decade.
 We’re seeing incremental improvements to efficiency, multi core processing and on chip integration.
 This is in contrast to the brute force increase in clock speed we saw in the mid to late 2000’s.

-Chip makers continue to pack ever smaller transistors in higher densities than ever before, and this has enabled the devices we hold in our hands to come ever closer to established desktop computing benchmarks.
-The rise of the GPU has enabled software to offload and process large data sets using complex algorithms rapidly and efficiently.
+Chip makers continue to pack more transistors in higher densities than ever before.
+This enables the devices we hold in our hands to come ever closer to established desktop computing benchmarks.
+Powerful integrated GPU’s and neural engines can process large data sets using complex algorithms rapidly and efficiently.

 Our devices are no longer simply becoming faster, they are becoming more sophisticated, smarter, and smaller.